mhwcat/clogger/README.md

 # clogger
 *Very simple logging utility for C/C++*

 Lightweight, cross-platform utility that can be used for logging needs in C/C++.
 It should compile and run on Linux, Windows and macOS.
-It outputs to stdout and supports parameters.
+It outputs to stdout and optionally to file and supports parameters.
 ## Compiling
 Copy `clogger.h` and `clogger.c` to your project and add to your compilation script.
 Example compilation: